itouchz/awesome-deep-time-series-representations/README.md

 # Awesome Deep Time-Series Representations

 This is a repository to help all readers who are interested in learning universal representations of time series with deep learning.

-If your papers are missing or you have other requests, please contact _patara.t@ku.th_, post an issue, or create a pull request.
+If your papers are missing or you have other requests, please post an issue, create a pull request, or contact _patara.t@ku.th_.
 We will update this repository at a regular basis in accordance with the top-tier conference publication cycles to maintain up-to-date.

-> **Accompany Paper**: Universal Time-Series Representation Learning: A Survey _submitted to_ ACM Computing Surveys
+> **Accompanying Paper**: Universal Time-Series Representation Learning: A Survey
 ```bibtex
 TBD
 ```